 20h00 – Arrival in Brussels

-From the train station it is just a few minutes walking to where we board the boat.
+From the train station it is just a few minutes walking to where we board the boats.
 We first receive safety instructions as well as sailing instructions.
 Indeed, as a group we must do some work to get this ship going.
 Of course the friendly and helpful staff will show us what to do, but it’s a big ship and some extra pairs of hands are necessary to hoist the sails.
 No worries, sailing experience is not necessary!
 Everybody can join us on this memorable trip and if you don’t feel like helping out, you can just relax while others do the work.
 But be aware that our second boat De Arenal goes much faster and will be “more sporty”.

 After a few hours sailing we will reach Nieuwpoort.
 This little town has a long history.
 Besides, it boast Northern Europe’s largest yacht harbour.
 We will spend some time here to walk around and have lunch before we board our boat again and sail back towards Oostende.
 Lunch is not yet included in the trip fare, but you can easily get lunch in Nieuwpoort (from something cheap and quick to something fancy, there is something for everyone).